mattmeyers/go-qs/README.md

 ## Retrieving Values

 The values data structure can always be directly accessed in the `QS.Values` property.
-Alternatively, a `.` separated path can be provided to the `Get` or `GetAll` methods.
+Alternatively, the keys can be provided to the variadic `Get` or `GetAll` methods.
 If multiple values exist at a given path, `Get` will return the first in the slice while `GetAll` will return the entire slice.
 Neither of these methods return an error.
 If no values exist at the given path, then either `""` or `[]string{}` is returned.

 ```Go
 package main